entrity/stackedit-computer-vision/papers-read/__SUMMARY__.md

 Zoom-Net stacks multiple SCA-Ms consecutively.
 Improves object recognition and learning of relations.

 - **SCA-M** (Spatiality-Context-Appearance Module)
-    - **Contrastive RoI Pooling Cell** - Makes concatenations of union-sized feature maps between sub-obj, sub-pred, and pred-obj.
+    - **Contrastive RoI Pooling Cell** - Makes concatenations (as channels?) of union-sized feature maps between sub-obj, sub-pred, and pred-obj.
 To do so, the sub and obj regions are RoI pooled, then deRoI pooled.
 The unpooled feature maps are placed in a union-sized feature map in the position which their features originally occupied; the rest of the region is set to zero.
 Thus, we effectively have message passing between two branches (SO, SP, or PO) with spatially aware features.
     - **Pyramid RoI Pooling Cell** -

 ## Contributions